apple patient

 Are Apple's arguments too weak?

-Apple's legal team, however, argued in court that integrating the new App Store services would be a huge task that would take "months."
-Apple lawyer Mark Perry is quoted by The Verge as saying: quoted:
+Apple's legal team, however, argued in court that integrating the new App Store services would be a daunting task that would take "months."
+Apple lawyer Mark Perry, according to The Verge, quoted:

 This will be the first time Apple has allowed live links in a digital content app.
 It will take months to sort out the technical, economic, business and other issues.
 It is extremely complicated.
 There need to be guardrails and policies to protect children, to protect developers, to protect consumers and to protect Apple.
 And they need to be written into policies that can be explained, enforced and applied.

-Judge Gonzalez Rogers said Apple wants "an indefinite stay without a requirement to seek compliance" and that there are "multiple options" for Apple to comply with the order while protecting users.
+Judge Gonzalez Rogers said Apple wants “an indefinite stay without a requirement to make an effort to comply” and that there are “multiple options” for Apple to comply with the injunction while protecting users.

 The Court can imagine numerous ways in which Apple could comply with the injunction while also taking steps to protect users, if Apple genuinely believes that external links would cause problems.
 The Court is not convinced, but it is not there to regulate things in detail.
 Consumers are used to linking from an app to a web browser.
 Aside from the fact that Apple may need time to establish policies, the Court has not provided any credible reason to believe that the injunction would cause the alleged harm.
 Links can be tested through App Review.
 Users can open browsers and retype links to achieve the same effect; it is just inconvenient, which again only benefits Apple.